 The Office of Student Accessibility is part of the Center for Student Success and works to help fulfill the University’s responsibility to identify and maintain standards that are fundamental to providing a quality academic program while ensuring the rights of individuals with disabilities.
-A disability is recognized as an impairment which substantially limits one or more major life activities of the student (academic, physical, living, emotional, mental).
+A disability is recognized as an impairment that substantially limits one or more major life activities of the student (academic, physical, living, emotional, mental).
 Students with a diagnosed disability may be entitled to accommodations under the Americans with Disabilities Act (ADA).
 Even with accommodations, students are required to meet all course and program requirements.

 What Are Typical Accommodations?